 After former head coach Brady Hoke retired, San Diego State needed a new leader of the program.

-The team had been in a good spot over the past decade.
-The Aztecs have won three conference titles since 2012.
+The team had been in a good spot over the previous decade.
+The Aztecs had won three conference titles going back to 2012.

-SDSU turned to former Colorado co-offensive coordinator Sean Lewis, who has Group of Five head coaching experience, to be the Aztecs’ new head coach before last season.
-Here’s more info about him.
+SDSU turned to former Colorado co-offensive coordinator Sean Lewis, who had Group of Six head coaching experience, to be the Aztecs’ new head coach.
+And after going 3-9 in 2024, SDSU made massive improvements and went 9-4 overall last season.

 New Customer Offers at BetMGM